BSU-Cybersecurity/BSU-Cybersecurity.github.io/_posts/2021-05-25-tcp-reset-attack-on-ssh.md

 The 3 VMs reside in the same network.

 ### Attack
 The attacker, mimicking the server, only needs to send one RST packet to perform the attack.
-The requirement is, the attack needs to use "netwox 40" to perform this attack.
+The requirement is, the attack needs to use ```netwox 40``` to perform this attack.

 The command should be in this format: